MicrosoftDocs/powerbi-docs/powerbi-docs/service-whats-new.md

 * Filtered export for PPT and PDF.
 * [Help and support settings](https://powerbi.microsoft.com/blog/tailoring-help-and-support-for-power-bi-users/) in the Admin Portal.
 * Data lineage experience for [dataflows](service-dataflows-overview.md).
-* Certified custom visuals setting in the Admin Portal.
+* Certified Power BI visuals setting in the Admin Portal.

 ### January 2019
 * [Embedding secure Power BI reports](service-embed-secure.md) in internal portals or websites.